Packing for Antarctica

 While average temperatures on the Antarctic Peninsula during the Austral summer hover around zero degrees, the reality is that the weather can be extremely variable.
 If the sun is shining, there's no wind and you're hiking uphill, you can find yourself getting very warm and needing to remove layers.
 However, this can all change in an instant, and the wind picking up can have you shivering in seconds.
 Zodiac cruising can be particularly chilly, due to the lack of body movement, so we recommend wrapping up extra warm if you're heading out for an hour or two on the water.

-Being correctly prepared and having the right kit makes all the difference, particularly on a trip like this, so it’s never too early to start reviewing your kit.
-The good news is that between the clothing items provided and what you already own, it shouldn't cost you a lot to fill in the gaps for your Polar wardrobe, and you can even hire kit for Antarctica.
+Being correctly prepared and having the right gear makes all the difference, particularly on a trip like this, so it’s never too early to start reviewing your kit.
+The good news is that between the clothing items provided and what you already own, it shouldn't cost you a lot to fill in the gaps for your polar wardrobe.
+You can even make the sustainable choice of hiring kit for Antarctica.

 What should I wear in Antarctica?